 Texas is embarrassed by Penn State and Franco Harris and Lydell Mitchell.
 After the game Randy Braband says to the media "You grubby buzzards, get out of my way."

-It was the first time the Texas Wishbone did not make a touchdown.
+It is the first time the Texas Wishbone did not make a touchdown.

 In the book The Darrell Royal Story the author states Coach Royal is offered a head coaching job in the Pro's but declines saying "I don't want a big ol' house and a lot of those things".
 "I've never learned to live real fast and real luxuriously, anyway, so I thought about those offers and it still came back to the same answer: I don't want to fool around with happiness."